up42/up42-py/docs/reference/workflow-reference.md

 ### update_name()

-The `update_name()` function allows you to update the workflow name and description.
+The `update_name()` function allows you to update the name and description of a workflow.

 ```python
 update_name(